okfn/infra/ansible/roles/rt/README.md

 # rt Role

-Installs and configures RT in a docker container.
+Installs and configures RT on a server.

 ## Usage